aitorpazos/shamir-iso/README.md

 The latest image is published to the [GitHub releases page](https://github.com/aitorpazos/shamir-iso/releases).

-## Build the image
+## Build the images

-You can build the image yourself with `make build`.
+You can build the image yourself with `make`.

+`make minimal` will build the minimal image
+`make xfce` will build xfce based image